 - In particular, apples, green tea, leafy greens, garlic, ginger, salmon, turmeric and bananas have been shown to help support lung health.

-- Other nutrient-dense whole foods like fruits, vegetables, whole grains, legumes and healthy fats may also be beneficial.
+- Other nutrient-dense whole foods, like fruits, vegetables, whole grains, legumes and healthy fats, may also be beneficial.

-- In addition to modifying your diet, limiting your intake of processed foods, getting regular physical activity, limiting exposure to pollution and not smoking can also help promote better lung health.
+- In addition to modifying your diet, limiting your intake of processed foods, getting in regular physical activity, limiting exposure to pollution and not smoking can also help promote better lung health.